richardlynnchild/dealer/README.md

 "most positive" reviews will be logged to the console.

 ## How to run
+To install all required python packages use `pip3 install -r requirements.txt`

 To run this script use `python3 main.py`

-To install all required python packages use `pip3 install -r requirements.txt`
+# Testing
+Unit testing has been implemented for this project.

+To run the test suite for this project use `python3 test_suite.py`

 ## Positivity Ratings
 Positivity rating is defined as the number of positive words in a review divided by the total